awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Grant_permissions.md

 1. Log into your **Management account** then click [Launch CloudFormation Template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/optimisation_read_only_role.yaml&stackName=OptimizationDataRoleStack)

 2. Call the Stack **OptimizationDataRoleStack**.
 In the Parameters section use the Cost Optimization Account ID that you deployed the OptimizationDataCollectionStack into for **CostAccountID**.
-Under available modules section select modules which you you selected in **OptimizationDataCollectionStack** deployment step.
+Under available modules section select modules which you you selected in **OptimizationDataCollectionStack** deployment step. . **NOTE** If you choose to modify the Role Prefix field, keep this consistent across all the Stacks and StackSets you create as part of this lab.
 This CloudFormation StackSet will provision required roles for modules in linked accounts.
 Detailed description of each module can be found [here](../3_data_collection_modules)

 4. Scroll to the bottom and click **Next**